 For more SUP, canoe, or kayak options nearby, check in with Raquette River Outfitters, our partners in this watery expedition.

-Fundamental balance is necessary to paddle a SUP.
+Fundamental balance is necessary to paddle a SUP in the standing position.
 As a basis for balance, we advise that all participants be able to stand from a seated position with ease prior to embarking on a SUP trip.

 What does SUP stand for?